top of page

 Art Therapy

-Art therapy combines psychotherapy and the therapeutic value of creating art.
-The World Health Organization has acknowledged that art therapy improves mental and physical health.
-Art therapy promotes integration of both hemispheres of the brain (the left hemisphere is responsible for logic and language; the right hemisphere deals with creative and emotional processes), allowing for information to be processed in a different way than just talking allows.
-Art therapy also reaches the unconscious in a way that can’t be accessed through verbal therapy.
-Art therapy allows for non-verbal expression of emotions, thoughts, and experiences that can’t be put into words.
+• Art therapy promotes integration of both hemispheres of the brain (the left hemisphere is responsible for logic and language; the right hemisphere deals with creative and emotional processes), allowing for information to be processed in a different way than just talking allows.

 • Art as Therapy: The process of making art alongside an art therapist has therapeutic benefits.
 It can be easier to talk about difficult topics while your hands are busy.
+There may be more of an emphasis put on the creative process, playing and experimenting with materials without focusing on the finished product, connecting with others while creating (groups and family sessions).

-Art and play are the language of children; it’s how they express their emotions, thoughts, and experiences.
+• Art and play are the language of children; it’s how they express their emotions, thoughts, and experiences.
 Art therapy allows them to work through challenges and express themselves in their language that feels safer.

-Creativity is how humans have always explored meaning and a form of communication- I believe people of all ages can benefit from connecting with their creative side.
-Adolescents and adults can engage in art therapy to work with challenging emotions, explore and express themselves in new ways, and discover a deeper understanding of themselves.
-Groups can be helpful in developing skills and experiencing a sense of belonging and shared experiences.
+• Adolescents and adults can engage in art therapy to work with challenging emotions, explore and express themselves in new ways, and discover a deeper understanding of themselves.

 Screen Shot 2022-05-13 at 10.31.12 AM.png